Intern programmes | Careers | Home

 Check back here after 17 May 2023 to find some great new job opportunities!

-We offer paid 8-week structured internship opportunities in the field of supply chain and sales.
-This is a wonderful chance to start learning and growing with us as you work on some exciting and challenging projects.
+Every year, we invite interns to join us for our paid engineering, science and business internships.
+Our two-month structured vacation internship programme runs during the summer.
+Offering a whole host of opportunities for creative and inquisitive individuals, these internships give you a great chance to start learning and growing with us as you work on some of the most exciting and technically challenging projects our industry has to offer.

-In supply chain, you could work on projects to develop and help create new processes or be involved in crucial safety projects.

-In sales, there are opportunities in exploring new channels for business decisions where you could gain broad exposure to a variety of sales verticals for delivering the right products and services to our customers.
+In 2022 you will have an opportunity to help develop your career in petroleum engineering; it is open for petroleum engineering students in their penultimate year of study.

 We asked our recruiters and graduates to pass on their top application and interview tips